pudly/schmopera-hugo/content/articles/in-review-batrice-bndict-at-myo.md

 ---
-title: "In review: Béatrice & Bénédict at MYO"
+title: "In review: Béatrice &amp; Bénédict at MYO"
 ---

 Yesterday I went to hear [Metro Youth Opera](http://www.metroyouthopera.ca/)'s production of Berlioz' *Béatrice & Bénédict* at Daniels Spectrum.
 I hadn't seen the opera before, and whenever I plan to see a piece for the first time, I rarely look up details like a plot synopsis.
 I'm one of those people that thinks that opera fans should have the option of enjoying a piece without needing to do homework, and I was pleased that MYO's *B&B* was clear and entertaining, language barriers (and Shakespeare) aside.